François Delage

-François Delage is a French businessman, entrepreneur, investor, adviser and board member.
+François Delage is a French businessman, entrepreneur, investor, adviser, and board member.

 Career

 François Delage holds a business degree in Management and Finance from the European Business School.
-He began his career in finance at Louis Vuitton, then Polychrome France and The Walt Disney Company, before rejoining Louis Vuitton as finance director for Europe and Middle East in 1995.
+He began his career in finance at Louis Vuitton, then worked at Polychrome France and The Walt Disney Company before rejoining Louis Vuitton as finance director for Europe and the Middle East in 1995.

 In 1999, Delage was appointed general manager for LVMH Fashion Brands (Celine, Fendi, Loewe, Louis Vuitton) in Micronesia (Guam and Saipan), based in Guam.

 In 2001, he was appointed President for the Asia Pacific region for Louis Vuitton, based in Hong Kong.
 In February 2007, Delage was appointed CEO for Ralph Lauren Asia Pacific.

 De Beers

-Delage was CEO of De Beers Jewellers, from July 2009 to September 2020.
+Delage served as CEO of De Beers Jewellers from July 2009 to September 2020.